Junturi/Embedded_Sysdev_2025/README.md

 In part two, we refactored the button functionality.
 Now button_0 will add a pre-determined sequence (RYGYR) to the FIFO buffer.
 Buttons 1-3 will add a single letter depending on the color, as in week 1, to the FIFO buffer.
 These buttons will then signal the dispatcher.
 Button_4 signals a separate blink_task that will blink the yellow LED five times in a row.

+In part three, we refactored the code again.
+Now we insert the color and time we want the LED to be turned on, for example:
+'R, 1000'
+will keep the red LED on for 1000 ms.

+The same functionality is hard-coded to buttons 1-3, keeping the corresponding LED in for 1000 ms. Button_0 is currently disabled.